Brisbane: Climate

-Brisbane has a humid subtropical climate (Köppen climate classification: Cwa/Cfa) with hot, wet summers and moderately dry, moderately warm winters.
+Brisbane has a humid subtropical climate (Köppen climate classification: Cfa) with hot, wet summers and moderately drier, mild winters.
 Brisbane experiences an annual mean minimum of 16.6 °C and mean maximum of 26.6 °C, making it Australia's second-hottest capital city after Darwin.
 Seasonality is not pronounced, and average maximum temperatures of above 26 °C persist from October through to April.

 Due to its proximity to the Coral Sea and a warm ocean current, Brisbane's overall temperature variability is somewhat less than most Australian capitals.
 Summers are long, hot, and wet, but temperatures only occasionally reach 35 °C or more.
 Eighty percent of summer days record a maximum temperature of 27 to 33 °C. Winters are short and warm, with average maximums of about 22 °C; maximum temperatures below 20 °C are rare.

 The city's highest recorded temperature was 43.2 °C on Australia Day 1940 at the Brisbane Regional Office, with the highest temperature at the current station being 41.7 °C on 22 February 2004; but temperatures above 38 °C are uncommon.
 On 19 July 2007, Brisbane's temperature fell below the freezing point for the first time since records began, registering -0.1 °C at the airport station.
 The city station has never dropped below 2 °C, with the average coldest night during winter being around 6 °C, however locations in the west of the metropolitan area such as Ipswich have dropped as low as -5 °C with heavy ground frost.

 In 2009, Brisbane recorded its hottest winter day (from June to August) at 35.4 °C on 24 August; The average July day however is around 22 °C with sunny skies and low humidity, occasionally as high as 27 °C, whilst maximum temperatures below 18 °C are uncommon and usually associated with brief periods of cloud and winter rain.
 The highest minimum temperature ever recorded in Brisbane was 28.0 °C on 29 January 1940 and again on 21 January 2017, whilst the lowest maximum temperature was 10.2 °C on 12 August 1954.